Chaplinski/Portfolio/README.md

 **MoveBall**

-This is the result of following introduction instructions on building a game engine in Java.
+This is the result of following introductory instructions on building a game engine in Java.
 I have edited parts of the code to change the direction of the ball and the window size.

 **Jazzhands**